leios/scripts/IFS2/IFS2.md

 I want to talk about this animation, in particular, because we *may have* massively over-engineered the problem for fun.
 Firstly, let's look at the problem again from the perspective of the trees we are generating.
 Every time a new generation of children are born, we increase the number of points in the simulation by 3^{generation number}, thus the number of points grows exponentially.
-If each point holds a tuple of the (x,y) location for each point, then the memory footprint also grows exponentially.
+If each node holds a tuple of the (x,y) location for each point, then the memory footprint also grows exponentially.
 The simplest way of creating this animation would be to fully generate the tree we want in the end (in this case up to 4 generations), and then do a Breadth-First Search over the elements.

 This would definitely work for the purposes of this video.